Zac Williams (Welsh footballer): Club career

+Crewe Alexandra

-He made his Crewe debut, aged 17, on 9 November 2021 in an EFL Trophy group game against Wolverhampton Wanderers' under-21's at Gresty Road, before making his league debut in the following game, a 2–0 defeat at Bolton Wanderers.
+He made his Crewe debut, aged 17, on 9 November 2021 in an EFL Trophy group game against Wolverhampton Wanderers' under-21s at Gresty Road, before making his league debut in the following game, a 2–0 defeat at Bolton Wanderers.
 He made his first start in Crewe's next game, helping the side to a 2–0 win over Gillingham at Gresty Road on 20 November 2021, and then enjoyed a run of games as one of Crewe's first choice centre-backs until falling ill in January 2022.
 He returned to first-team action, coming on as a half-time substitute for Travis Johnson against Portsmouth at Gresty Road, on 8 March 2022.

 In May 2022, Williams signed a new contract at Crewe.
-After 19 first-team appearances the following season, Williams suffered a torn hamstring which was likely to rule him out of action for the remainder of the season.
+After 19 first-team appearances the following season, Williams suffered a torn hamstring which was initially thought likely to rule him out of action for the remainder of the season.
+However, he returned to the first team on 29 April 2023, making a substitute appearance in Crewe's 2–1 win over Swindon Town at Gresty Road.
+Williams scored his first Crewe goal, in a 2–2 draw against Swindon at the County Ground, on 12 August 2023.